LTATM EP 19: Women Empowerment + Spotlight: Creative Women of The PNW

 1950s–60s — Rock ’n’ Roll Gets a Mother

-Before Elvis shook his hips, Sister Rosetta Tharpe plugged in her electric guitar and invented the sound we now call rock.
-Her riffs inspired everyone from Johnny Cash to Little Richard.
+Before Elvis, Sister Rosetta Tharpe plugged in her electric guitar and helped shape the sound of rock.
+Her influence reached artists like Johnny Cash and Little Richard.

-She didn’t just break barriers — she never even acknowledged they existed.
+She didn’t just break barriers — she ignored them.

 1970s–90s — Icons Who Rewrote the Rules